cscis71summe17/TheVacationer/README.md

 **Motivation** - Based on yesterday's weather forecasting pattern, we have selected our sprint backlog of 6 points.
 In our previous sprint, we have selected 13 points but we could deliver only 11 points with our team working quite a few extra hours till late night.
 Basically it was an over estimate.
 The team has collectively discussed and agreed that 6 points will be fair enough to deliver in this sprint.

-**Sprint goal**: In this sprint we would like to display the details of the best rated restaurants for a given city and country combination.
-We would also like to achieve the  continuous integration and continuous development systems.
+**Sprint goal**:
 In this sprint we would like to achieve the below:

 * Display the list (names) of top 5 restaurants
-* Display the website of top 5 restaurants.
+* Display the website URLs of top 5 restaurants.
+* Continuous Integration
+* Continuous Development

 **Kanban URL**: https://trello.com/b/xn8Hnj4p/the-vacationer-project

-**Daily Scrum**: Conducted on 2-Jul-2017 at 3:30 PM.
+**Daily Scrum**: Conducted on 2-Jul-2017 at 3:00 PM.

 * Scrum master initiated the daily scrum meeting.
-This meeting started at 3:30 PM and completed at 3:45 PM.
+This meeting started at 3:00 PM and completed at 3:15 PM.

 * All the team members have participated in the scrum meeting.